iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 To think about this concretely, consider a 100 step training loop.
 At each step we:

-1. Gather 1 observation
+1. Gather 1 observation.
-2. Add it to the replay buffer
+2. Add it to the replay buffer.
-3. Select a random sample from the replay buffer
+3. Select a random sample from the replay buffer.
-4. Perform a gradient update to the model with the sample
+4. Perform a gradient update to the model with the sample.

 After 100 steps, the first observation will have been sampled on average 5.19 times.
 The 50th observation will have been sampled 0.71 times, and the 99th observation will have been sampled on average 0.01 times.
 This can be summarized in a plot.